-In a corporate or non-profit organization, lease management means tracking and optimizing every aspect of your portfolio of leased assets.
+In a corporate or non-profit organization, lease management, or lease administration, means tracking and optimizing every aspect of your lease portfolio.
 Properly tracking leases (not only real estate but also technology, vehicles, and even assets you control as part of service agreements) can help you significantly reduce the expenses associated with leasing.
-We’re not talking about small change here, but a chance to add millions to your bottom line.
+We’re not talking about small changes here, but a chance to add millions to your bottom line.

-Lease management requires a coordinated effort between the various teams performing these tasks:
+Lease management requires a coordinated effort between the various teams to perform a variety of tasks:

 For teams to work together on lease tracking, the first step is to gather all lease data in a central repository that creates a single source of truth as well as an audit trail for all lease decisions and changes.